AndreBL/ip6neigh/README.md

 ip6neigh is designed to operate in a dual-stack network with both IPv4 and IPv6 running.
 It will collect host names and return them when queried by DNS.

 ip6neigh relies on DHCPv4 client to report its hostname (option 12) or DHCPv6 client option 39.
 If the client does not report the hostname, then an "Unknown-XXX" name will be applied with *XXX* as the last three hex digits of the MAC address.
-If the offline MAC OUI lookup has been activated (by running the script  ip6neigh-oui-download), then the MAC OUI manufacturer name will be used instead of Unknown.
+If the offline MAC OUI lookup has been activated (by running the command ip6neigh oui download), then the MAC OUI manufacturer name will be used instead of Unknown.

 Names will be discovered in the following order (and priority):